-At Gonville Academy, we believe that all children have the right to a broad and balanced curriculum that enables them to develop both as a collaborative team member as well as an independent thinker.
-Discovery promotes an approach to the wider curriculum where children are immersed within a selection of different subjects in a creative, hands-on and engaging style.
-This allows them to integrate knowledge into larger concepts.
+At Gonville Academy, we believe that all children have the right to a broad and balanced curriculum that enables them to develop both as a collaborative team member as well as independent thinkers.
+Our Discovery subjects (Science, Geography, History, Art, DT, RE and Music) are taught in blocks with links being made across the curriculum.
+This allows children to integrate knowledge into larger concepts and build their long-term memory.
 Subjects are taught in a way that allows children to delve deep into the knowledge and understanding suitable for their age range.
 Additionally, it allows our proactive learners to critically think and reflect on their learning whilst developing the skills necessary to grow into enthusiastic, aspiring and proud citizens of our community.
-Through Discovery, we also promote an understanding of historical and current global issues in a critical way, enabling our pupils to develop a voice to be heard.
+Through Discovery, as well as the rest of our curriculum, we promote an understanding of historical and current global issues in a critical way, enabling our pupils to develop a voice to be heard.

-Children demonstrate their build-up of knowledge through a Creative Learning Journal, pre and post topic quizzes and through a piece of applied writing during each half term which showcases their learning.
+The knowledge and skills learnt in each subject in a child’s time at school are progressive and build from Nursery all the way through to Year 6.
+Children demonstrate their build-up of knowledge through a shared Creative Learning Journal, individual Knowledge Journals, pre and post topic quizzes and through a piece of applied writing during each half term which showcases their learning.

 We believe that RE makes a significant contribution to helping “pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain,” through practising the skills of tolerance and mutual respect as seen in Fundamental British Values.
 RE provides us with opportunities to develop pupils learning and understanding of people they will meet, work and live alongside.

-Physical Literacy is reinforced through daily active playtimes and our extensive extra-curricular and competitive school sport programme.
+Physical Literacy is reinforced through daily active playtimes and our extensive extra-curricular activities.